uujfwmnp/MSFS-Mobile-Companion-App/README.md

 2. Start a flight in Microsoft Flight Simulator.
 3. Run MSFS_MCA.exe that you've unzipped previously.
 4. A Windows Security Alert Window will open when you launch MSFS_MCA.exe for the first time.
 Allow private network access for MSFS_MCA.exe in the Windows Security Alert Window.
-5. A command line window will open that will give you instructions on the IP-address to access the MSFS Mobile Companion App.
+5. A command line window will open that will give you instructions on the IP-address where you can access the MSFS Mobile Companion App.
 Don't close the command line window.
-Open the IP-address in your mobile device's web browser.
+6. Open the IP-address in your mobile device's web browser.
 The IP address will most likelely be something like *192.168.0.XXX:4000*.

 *Notice: You can launch MSFS Mobile Companion App directly from your PC's browser.
 In that case, just type in localhost:4000 in your browser's url bar.*